FallenGameR/Books/effective_rust/notes.md

   - `Hash` produces stable hash, needs to provide same have for `Eq` items
   - `Debug` shows item to programmers `{:?}`, similar to `operator<<`, automatically derived, Rust implementation may change between releases, useful to have it by default unless a type contains sensitive information, use `#![warn(missing_debug_implementations)]` lint
   - `Display` shows item to users `{}`, similar to `operator<<`, got be be implemented, developer can enforce stable convention for parsable or localized output

+### Item 11 - Implement the Drop trait for RAII patterns

+- `drop` doesn't have any return value.
+So if freeing up some resource may fail a common practice would be to add `release` method that returns `Result`.

+### Item 12 - Understand the trade-offs between generics and trait objects

+- Generics (trait bounds) are similar to C++ templates with types enforced in runtime.
+E.g. `where T: Draw` or `<T: Draw>` or `draw: &impl Draw`, although the last one prohibits for the caller to specify the needed override `on_screen::<Circle>(&c)`.
+Internally compiler produces type-specific code that knows how to work with that specific data that implements the trait bounds.
+Operations happen on stack and CPU cache is used.
+- Trait objects `&dyn Draw` are fat pointers that may reference the data on the heap.
+They point to the data and to the vtable with the trait methods.
+Compiler don't write data-specific code.
+Instead it uses indirection to call the corresponding methods in the runtime.
+Operations may happen on heap, CPU cache would likely be used only in the case of collections.
+- Do not assume that trait objects are significantly slower without a proof of a measured bottleneck
+- Generics allow to specify **multiple traits** and thus allow to define conditional behavior for types that implement multiple interfaces.
+Doing the same thing for trait objects is possible but cumbersome `trait DebugDraw: Debug + Draw {}` and `impl<T: Debug + Draw> DebugDraw for T {}`.
+Combinations of trait would kill maintainability of this approach.

+- This notation is not analog to object oriented inheritance `trait Shape: Draw`.
+In OOP that means that `Shape-is-a-Draw`.
+In Rust that notations means `Shape additionally implements Draw`.
+- This is implemented by combining several `vtables` from different bounds that a trait implements.
+- As a consequence in Rust till 1.86 (April 2025) there was no way to upcast `(BaseDraw) ChildShape` - internal vtables were not composed in a way to support this.
+And that violated the OOP Liskov substitution principle - be able to replace objects of superclass with objection of subclass.
+- But since `1.86` it is possible to do `fn upcast(x: &dyn Sub) -> &dyn Super { x // implicit coercion }`.
+So a trait object argument `&dyn Shape` can be passed to another function that accepts `&dyn Draw`.
+Yay!